jstowers/ReactNative-Albums/README.md

 ### Sunday, March 4, 2018

-# Overview
+## Overview
 Sec.
-7 - Create AlbumList and AlbumDetail components
+7 -

+In this section, you will create two components, AlbumList and AlbumDetail:

-_AlbumList_ component will: (1) fetch a list of albums from an API endpoint, and (2) render several AlbumDetail components.
+_AlbumList_: (1) fetches a list of albums from an API endpoint, and (2) renders several AlbumDetail components.

-_AlbumDetail_ component will display an album card for an individual album.
-The album card will include the artist name, album name, and album cover.
+_AlbumDetail_: displays a card for an album.
+Card details include the artist name, album name, and album cover.

-# Functional vs Class Components"
+## Functional vs Class Components
 Sec.
 7, Lec.
 31

 - Functional Component
-    + In React, data goes in, some kind of JSX comes out
+    + In React, a functional component simply means that data goes in and some kind of JSX comes out
     + Typically used for presenting static data (ex.
 Header component)
     + Cannot handle fetching data
     + Easy to write